rochajario/Financial-Control/README.md

     Just put in your receivings an payments and get your metrics.

-Steps to run this project:
+## Steps to run this project locally:

-1. Create a database with below command
+1. Create a database with below command:
 ```sql
 CREATE DATABASE `financial_control` DEFAULT CHARACTER SET utf8 ;
 ```
-2. Create a .env file next to package.json replacing values between angle brackets
+2. Create a new _.env_ file next to _package.json_ replacing angle brackets marked data with your own environment settings:
 ```
 PORT = <Number of Application Port>
 TYPEORM_CONNECTION = <mysql>